robertlemmen/raku-cache-async/README.md

 * Transparent support for producers that return promises themselves
 * Extra args can be passed through to producer easily
 * Jitter for refresh and expiry to smooth out producer calls over time
-* Locked internally so it can be used from multiple threads or a thread pool
+* Locked internally so it can be used from multiple threads or a thread pool, but no lock help while calling the producer function.
 * Propagates exceptions from producer transparently
 * Get entry from cache only if present, without loading/refreshing.
 * Monitoring of hit rate